Original Prusa MK3S 3D Printer Review

 Final Verdict

-However, for advanced users and those who love to tinker, affordable machines like the Creality Ender 3 V2 can be upgraded with all the bells and whistles of the Mk3S for much less.
+However, advanced users and those who love to tinker are better served by the Creality Ender 3 V2, which can be upgraded with all the bells and whistles of the Mk3S for much less.

 • Build volume: 250mm (l) x 210mm (w) x 210mm (h)